kirwaboit/rwakiPython/README.md

 ## Useful python tips
-- continue means stop and immediately go back to start of loop,
+- continue means STOP and immediately go back to start of loop,
 therefore it can be used to skip certain lines of code

 - Lists can have lists in them too e.g [1,2,[4,5],6]